suryamangena/testing-interview-questions/manual-interview-questions-answers.md

 Metrics
 Responsibility by team members
 Experienced SQA auditors

-38. When is RTM (Requirement Traceability Matrix) prepared?
+## 38. When is RTM (Requirement Traceability Matrix) prepared?
-RTM is prepared before test case designing.
+**Ans** RTM is prepared before test case designing.
 Requirements should be traceable from review activities.

-39. What is the difference between Test matrix and Traceability matrix?
+## 39. What is the difference between Test matrix and Traceability matrix?
+**Ans**
 Test Matrix: Test matrix is used to capture actual quality, effort, the plan, resources and time required to capture all phases of software testing

 Traceability Matrix: Mapping between test cases and customer requirements is known as Traceability Matrix

-40. In manual testing what are stubs and drivers?
+## 40. In manual testing what are stubs and drivers?
-Both stubs and drivers are part of incremental testing.
+**Ans** Both stubs and drivers are part of incremental testing.
 In incremental testing, there are two approaches namely bottom-up and top-down approach.
 Drivers are used in bottom-up testing and stub is used for a top-down approach.
 In order to test the main module, the stub is used, which is a dummy code or program.

-41. What is the step you would follow once you find the defect?
+## 41. What is the step you would follow once you find the defect?
-Once a defect is found you would follow the step
+**Ans** Once a defect is found you would follow the step

 a) Recreate the defect